FastJack24/spring-core-context/README.md

 Beans are just classes e.g. TestBean with a private field "name", getters, setters, a constructor.

-### With xml files we have:
+### With xml files:
 Create applicationContext.xml file, add your beans there, configure constructors, dependencies.
 In Main.java create ClassPathXmlApplicationContext object, call getBean("BeanId", *.class) creating reference and bean, do whatever you want with this bean.

-There are two several ways to inject dependencies:
+There are several ways to inject dependencies:
 1) Constructor
 2) Setters
 3) XML (Links, Simple values, .properties file), Annotations, Java code

 There are a lot of configurations:
 * scope, init-method, destroy-method, factory method, etc.